nirv-ai/docs/vault/README.md

 # root & admin vault tokens and unseal keys

 # create root and admin gpg keys if they dont exist in jail
-gpg --gen-key # repeat for for each entity (root, admin, ...) being assigned a gpg key
+gpg --gen-key # repeat for for each entity (root, admin) being assigned a gpg key

 # base64 encode the `gpg: key` value of each gpg-key to $JAIL/_NAME_.asc
 gpg --export ABCDEFGHIJKLMNOP | base64 > $JAIL/root.asc